peng-fangyuan/-COVID-19_Control_Strategies/README.md

 6. Hubei city
 hu.mat is to check which city is in Hubei.

 Note: Observed data is from Jan 1 to Mar 15.
-For mobility data, the data after Mar 15 is the mean value of each city of the week before Mar 15.
+For mobility data, the data after Mar 15 is the mean value for each city of the week before Mar 15, which use to conduct long term counterfacutal analysis.